Select your match

-Good to know: Paris offers a multitude of means of public transport but also encourages soft mobility by bicycle.
+Good to know: Paris offers a multitude of means of public transport but also encourages cycling.
 A network of more than 1,000 km of cycle paths is available to fans, with the possibility of using a Vélib' Métropole, a short-term rental service in Paris and its inner suburbs.

 Watch the game in town and celebrate the third half